MatzFan/bitshares-ruby/README.md

 market.price_history # required params are: <start time> <duration> optional: [granularity]

-market.list_shorts # requires no params and ignores the base asset get_asset_collateral # requires no params and retruns the collateral for the quote asset (ignores base asset)
+market.list_shorts # requires no params and ignores the base asset get_asset_collateral # requires no params and returns the collateral for the quote asset (ignores the base asset)
 ```

 Additionally, the following methods are available: